-(1) Admission of new members
+- (1) Admission of new members - (a) Eligibility

-(a) Eligibility

-Membership of the CIO is open to anyone who the Trustees see fit to admit under this clause 9, and who, by applying for membership, has indicated his, her or its agreement to become a member and acceptance of the duty of members set out in sub-clause (3) of this clause.
+Membership of the CIO is open to anyone who is interested in furthering its purposes, and who, by applying for membership, has indicated his, her or its agreement to become a member and acceptance of the duty of members set out in Sub-Clause (3) of this Clause.

-A member may be an individual, a corporate body or an individual or corporate body representing an organisation which is not incorporated.
+A member may be an individual, a corporate body or an individual representing an organisation which is not incorporated.